 2. Not doing your own research

-Another easy mistake to make when looking for the best time to post on Instagram, TikTok, or other social media platforms is not doing your own research.
+Another easy mistake to make when looking for the best social media posting time for Instagram, TikTok, or other social media platforms is not doing your own research.

 Many resources can tell you about the best times to post on social media, but they are not tailored to your goals.

 If you run an accounting firm that caters to B2B clients, your Facebook posting schedule should be drastically different from a B2C clothing brand.

 Plus, most resources don’t offer granular insights, so you must supplement them with your research.

 What’s your reason for posting content?
 Before you settle on a posting schedule, think carefully about the goals for your content.
 Do you want to optimize for social shares, comments, and responses, or increase your website traffic?